vexor/vx-promo/clojure.md

 Leiningen 2.3.4 is preinstalled in dmexe/vexor-precise-full image; 1.x isn't supported; symlink lein -> lein2 is included for Travis compatibility.

-These commands will be ran:
+These commands will be run:

     lein deps
     lein test